travelgate-connectors/.github/.github/pull_request_template.md

 - [ ] Review the payment types (MerchantPay, LaterPay, CardBookingPay, CardCheckInPay, PayX) correctly configured and documented
 - [ ] Ensure that the changes do not adversely affect other cases
 - [ ] Ensure that the changes do not adversely affect other providers on the platform
-- [ ] Ensure that the changes do not adversely affect other services or system components

 ## Price Fields
 - [ ] Review the provider's documentation to ensure the currency code (currency) is correct and up-to-date